The top 10 causes of death

-Q: What is the number one cause of death throughout the world?
+Q: Are cardiovascular diseases the number one cause of death throughout the world?

 Tobacco use is a major cause of many of the world’s top killer diseases – including cardiovascular disease, chronic obstructive lung disease and lung cancer.
-In total, tobacco use is responsible for the death of almost one in 10 adults worldwide.
+In total, tobacco use is responsible for the death of about 1 in 10 adults worldwide.
 Smoking is often the hidden cause of the disease recorded as responsible for death.

 Q: What are the main differences between rich and poor countries with respect to causes of death?

-Q: How many young children die each year?
+Q: How many young children die each year, and why?

 In 2011, 6.9 million children died before reaching their fifth birthday; almost all (99%) of these deaths occurred in low- and middle-income countries.
 The major killers of children aged less than five years were pneumonia, prematurity, birth asphyxia and birth trauma, and diarrhoeal diseases.
 Malaria was still a major killer in sub-Saharan Africa, causing about 14% of under-five deaths in the region.

 About 43% of deaths in children younger than 5 years in 2011 occurred within 28 days of birth – the neonatal period.
 The most important cause of death was prematurity, which was responsible for one-third of all deaths during this period.